gitsome/HumanIntuitionChallenge/README.md

 This code was written using Python 2.7.12.
 You will need to have that installed as well as the version of TensorFlow that supports that version of Python.

-There are several neural networks that can be trained using the data exported from the previous steps above
+There are several neural networks that can be trained using the data exported from the previous steps above.

 ### Single Hidden Layer